Minor Salivary Gland Cancer

 Salivary functions after surgery

-There are 3 pairs of major and hundreds of minor salivary glands that secrete saliva through various ducts into the mouth.
+There are 3 pairs of major and hundreds of minor salivary glands that secrete saliva into the mouth through various ducts.
 In this respect, removing one or more of the minor salivary glands due to the tumor does not cause a decrease in the amount of saliva.
 Other salivary glands take over the function of the missing gland without any problem.
 However, the patient who received radiation therapy after surgery will have a decrease in saliva (dry mouth) for a while due to the side effects of radiation.
-For the patients, ADA approved mouth moisturizers (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) may be beneficial.
+For the patients, mouth moisturizers with the American Dental Association (ADA) seal (eg, Biotene Dry Mouth Oral Rinse, or as a different choice: TheraBreath Dry Mouth Oral Rinse, etc.) may be beneficial.

 Speaking and feeding after surgery